 In this seasonal program of Christian Education, art activities, storytelling, tea parties and Bible stories, children learn about our Sacramental Life in the Episcopal Church and caring for God’s creation.
 Adventures happen from 4-5:30 p.m.
 Tuesdays in July, October, Advent, Lent and for special occasions like Valentine’s Day, All Hallows Eve, All Saints Day and Holy Week.

-Valentine Adventures – February 14, 2017 is The Great Valentine Cookie Bake-off!
-Families and friends are invited to meet in the library at 4 p.m. for a story about love and sharing, followed by the Great Cookie Bake-off in Palen Hall.
-Children will have cookies to take home and enough to share with shut-ins and friends who are not able to come.
-Please let Ann MacVicar (982-4447, ext.
-119) know how many people you are bringing so we have enough ingredients and decorations.
-Volunteers are also welcome!
+Valentine Adventures – February 14, 2017 was The Great Valentine Cookie Bake-off!
+Families and friends met in the library at 4 p.m. for a story about love and sharing, followed by the Great Cookie Bake-off in Palen Hall.
+Children had cookies to take home and enough to share with shut-ins and friends who are not able to come.

 A Day in the Country – In the Spring, families car pool to Mora County to Camp Davis for an outing that includes fishing, hiking, barbecue and a “day in the country”.
 The family camp is owned by the family of Betty Davis, a former Parishioner at Holy Faith.